 -

-Occidental Petroleum Co. reported a quarterly earnings per share (EPS) of $0.87, surpassing analysts' expectations, which suggests strong financial performance.
+Occidental Petroleum Co. recently reported earnings per share of $1.06, significantly exceeding analyst expectations, indicating strong financial performance.

 -